Here’s a look at Iran’s nuclear capabilities.

 January 9, 2012 - The IAEA confirms that uranium enrichment has begun at the Fordo nuclear facility in the Qom province in northern Iran.

 January 23, 2012 - The European Union announces it will ban the import of Iranian crude oil and petroleum products.

-January 29, 2012 - A six-member delegation from the IAEA arrives in Tehran for a three-day visit, shortly after the European Union imposes new sanctions aimed at cutting off funding to the nuclear program.
+January 29, 2012 - A six-member delegation from the IAEA arrives in Tehran for a three-day visit, shortly after the EU imposes new sanctions aimed at cutting off funding to the nuclear program.

-January 31, 2012 - In Senate testimony in James Clapper, Director of National Intelligence, says there's no evidence Iran is building a nuclear bomb.
-CIA director David Patraeus agrees.
+January 31, 2012 - In Senate testimony James Clapper, Director of National Intelligence, says there’s no evidence Iran is building a nuclear bomb.
+CIA Director David Petraeus agrees.

 February 21, 2012 - After two days of talks in Iran about the country’s nuclear program, the IAEA expresses disappointment that no progress was made and that their request to visit the Parchin military base was denied.